Lovelorn teenager died in Exmouth cliff tragedy

 - Credit: Getty Images/iStockphoto

-Anthony Cavanagh sent the girl messages between 3.48am and 4.34am saying 'are you awake', 'apparently not', 'just want to say I'm sorry', 'I love you so much', 'you are the most perfect person' and finally 'goodbye'.

-Sixteen-year-old Anthony had also researched falling from height, tide times, air velocity and falling on to a hard surface during the early hours on his phone.
+The inquest of an Exmouth teenager found dead at Orcombe Point was held today in Exeter.

-An inquest at Exeter's County Hall heard that his body was found on rocks below a 50-foot-high cliff at Orcombe Point, Exmouth, Devon, last August.
+An inquest at Exeter's County Hall heard that sixteen-year-old Anthony Cavanagh was found on rocks below a 50-foot-high cliff at Orcombe Point, Exmouth, last August.

-The coroner was told that Anthony was 'upset' when his relationship with a younger girl broke up because she wanted to concentrate of her studies.

 The inquest heard he had just received his GCSE results and he was due to go to college to study maths, chemistry, philosophy and religion and he intended to join the Army.